omgnetwork/omg-samples/omg-js/app/02-deposit-erc20/README.md

 - Each ERC20 token has a certain smart contract address.
 In this code sample you can observe a deposit of `EUR` token defined by `0xd74ef52053204c9887df4a0e921b1ae024f6fe31` smart contract.
 - A typical deposit uses the `deposit` function provided by the `Rootchain` module of the `omg-js` library.
-- If a transaction is successful, you will see a unique `transactionHash` that you can verify on Ethereum block explorer, such as [Etherescan](https://ropsten.etherscan.io/tx/0xbcb340775157d5f0d21ae8bd5b13d51b7dd62bf79737f8ceea1f46bf33ae4fbe).
-Copy the hash and paste in the search box to see details.
+- If a transaction is successful, you will see a unique `transactionHash` you can verify on Ethereum block explorer, such as [Etherescan](https://ropsten.etherscan.io/tx/0xbcb340775157d5f0d21ae8bd5b13d51b7dd62bf79737f8ceea1f46bf33ae4fbe).
+Copy the hash and paste it in the search box for transaction's details.
 - Depositing also involves forming a pseudo-block of the child chain.
 Such a block contains a single transaction with the deposited funds as a new UTXO.
-You can check a new block on [block explorer](https://blockexplorer.ropsten.v1.omg.network).
+You can check a new block on [the OMG Block Explorer](https://blockexplorer.ropsten.v1.omg.network).

 ```
 console.log(